thelia/thelia/documentation/api/files/Model/Base/CurrencyQuery.php.txt

  * @method     ChildCurrencyQuery groupBySymbol() Group by the symbol column
  * @method     ChildCurrencyQuery groupByRate() Group by the rate column
  * @method     ChildCurrencyQuery groupByByDefault() Group by the by_default column
+ * @method     ChildCurrencyQuery groupByPosition() Group by the position column
  * @method     ChildCurrencyQuery groupByCreatedAt() Group by the created_at column
  * @method     ChildCurrencyQuery groupByUpdatedAt() Group by the updated_at column *